okta/okta-auth-js/README.md

 Parses the authorization code, access, or ID Tokens from the URL after a successful authentication redirect.
 Values are parsed from either the search query or hash fragment portion of the URL depending on the [responseMode](#responsemode).

 If an authorization code is present, it will be exchanged for token(s) by posting to the `tokenUrl` endpoint.
+> **Note:** Authorization code has a lifetime of one minute and can only be used once.

 The ID token will be [verified and validated](https://github.com/okta/okta-auth-js#tokenverifyidtokenobject) before available for use.
 In case access token is a part of OIDC flow response, its hash will be checked against ID token's `at_hash` claim.